pabloati/MAC_WGS/README.md

 There is another useful option in `Flye`, which is `asm-coverage`, where you can indicate the desired covereage you want in your assembly and it will automatically subset your input to meet the requirement.
 This might be useful in cases where there is too much information (over 100x), which will slow down the process and might lead `Flye` to produce errors.

 `Flye` produces as ouptut multiple files, such as the final assembly (assembly.fasta) and the assembly graphs.
 The assembly graphs are indicators of how good the assembly was done, and if it went accordingly.
-The graphs can be visualized using Bandage, a software tool.
+The graphs can be visualized using Bandage.
 If we are assembling an isolate, ideally we would like to see one big circular fragment, the chromosome, with some smaller circular or linear fragments (plasmids)

 <p align="center">
   <img src="Images/Assembly_graph_good.png" alt="Alt text" width="500"/>